g-etorri/articles/jncie-self-study/general-sys-features/6-flow-samples-and-grpc.md

 ```
 Wooow!!!
 Data is flowing in perfectly!
 Now we are ready to collect all sorts of metrics to automate and monitor our routers.

 Honestly, the sky's the limit here.
 You can use your creativity to do wonderful things with telemetry.
-I’ve actually tried [OpenJTS](https://github.com/door7302/openjts)—it's an amazing tool and even comes with some pre-built templates to grab data from your gear.
+I’ve actually tried [OpenJTS](https://github.com/door7302/openjts), it's an amazing tool and even comes with some pre-built templates to grab data from your gear.

 And with that, we’ve wrapped up the 'System Features' section of our JNCIE journey.